feedzai/react-a11y-tools/README.md

 ### 🐛 Bugs

-Please file an issue for bugs, missing documentation, or unexpected behavior.
+Please file an issue for bugs, missing documentation, or unexpected behaviour.

 [**See Bugs**][bugs]
 <br />